The American Bystander

 The Bystander emerged after several years of planning by Gerber, head writer Brian McConnachie, and Alan Goldberg.
 Issue #1 was successfully funded on Kickstarter on November 13, 2015.
 This 146-page softcover book featured work by Jack Handey, George Meyer, Roz Chast, Terry Jones, and many others.
 Issue #2 successfully funded April 21, 2016, with material from even more contributors than the first, including Merrill Markoe, Simon Rich, Todd Hanson, Nell Scovell and a cover by Charles Barsotti.
 After the first two issues received a positive review in The New York Times in July 2016, issue #3 appeared in November 2016.
 Since then, issues of The Bystander have been produced on a roughly quarterly basis, increasing to bimonthly in 2019.
-The staff continues to increase: to date, over 250 writers and artists have contributed to the magazine.
-Issues are available via an permanent crowdfunding campaign via Patreon, as well as conventional bookstore channels; this allows the magazine to employ a "thousand true fans" model.
+The staff continues to increase: to date, nearly 400 writers and artists have contributed to the magazine.
+Issues are available via a permanent crowdfunding campaign via Patreon, as well as conventional bookstore channels; this allows the magazine to employ a "thousand true fans" model.
 It reached break-even in April 2019, a signal achievement for an independent, reader-funded magazine.
+After a hiatus from 2023-2024, the magazine resumed publishing a print edition in March 2025.
+In 2024, the magazine changed to nonprofit status.

 In an era of lightning-fast comedy shared over social media, "The editors of Bystander think of the quarterly as the comedy equivalent of 'slow food.'"